How to Choose the Best Tablet with the Advice you find in our guide

 On the other hand, you will have to think about the apps you want to install to choose the best tablet for the storage capacity.
 An 8 GB model (the minimum for which it is worth spending your money) offers you few possibilities, but if you do not need to install particular apps, it can be just fine.

-You will not always resort to the SD trick (most apps necessarily go entirely in the internal memory).
+You will not always resort to the SD trick (most apps necessarily go entirely into the internal memory).
 Instead, you will want to orient yourself on a model of at least 16 GB plus possibly one SD card to transfer the apps that allow the transfer to external memory, photos, videos, etc.